 - Multimedia & Public Outreach Training - Learn how to effectively communicate research through engaging multimedia presentations and in everyday conversation.
 Hone your elevator pitch for colleagues and people of all ages in the community.

-- Graduate School & Career Workshops -
+- Graduate School & Career Workshops - Learn from faculty, industry panels, and former REU students about their experiences.

 - Networking & Social Activities - Visits to local research institutes are arranged and students explore Boston-area attractions.